-Second omission: everything to which one cannot assign an equivalent, either anterior or posterior, in Western culture is categorically excluded from consideration of the Japanese avantgarde.
-This would include flower arrangement ('the way [tao] of making the flower live'); what is called, for lack of a better term, arts and crafts (kôgei, a neologism in Japanese as is bijutsu for 'fine arts' since the 1870s), or calligraphy ('the way [tao] of ink writing').
+Second omission: everything to which one cannot assign an equivalent, either anterior or posterior, in Western culture is categorically excluded from consideration of the Japanese avant-garde.
+This would include flower arrangement ("the way [tao] of making the flower live"); what is called, for lack of a better term, arts and crafts ($k\hat{o}gei$, a neologism in Japanese as is bijutsu for "fine arts" since the 1870s), or calligraphy ("the way [tao] of ink writing").
 I am irresistibly tempted to add to these the martial arts, since all of these arts are Japanese culture's only export products.
-Far from being traditional and antiquated, these last art forms are very much alive and are not banished, unlike in Europe, as lesser arts, but enjoy a 'status' that is at least socially equivalent to 'high' art.
+Far from being traditional and antiquated, these last are on the contrary very much alive and are not banished, unlike in Europe, to the lesser arts, but enjoy a "status" that is at least socially equivalent to "high" art.

 This is a doubly meaningful exclusion: first, insofar as it functions as a Procrustean bed, mutilating realities which fail to fit into its own category; next because, in reality, the Western avant-gardist-inspired revolts arose precisely in these properly Japanese areas dominated by traditional authority.
-A contradictory statement at first glance, to be sure, but not a paradoxical one; because it was enough for the Western school in Japan to import and adopt the latest Western styles in order to call itself avant-garde, whereas it was the national schools which were to undertake a general self-questioning to renew themselves.
-This renewal, which should be an avant-garde option par excellence in autochthon eyes, is nonetheless not deserving of the title 'avant-garde' from the Western point of view.
+A contradictory statement at first glance, to be sure, but not a paradoxical one; for it was enough for the Western school in Japan to import and adopt the latest Western styles in order to call itself avant-garde, whereas it was the national schools which were to undertake a general self-questioning the better to renew themselves.
+This renewal, which should be an avant-garde option par excellence in autochton eyes, is nonetheless not deserving of the title "avant-garde" from the Western point of view.
 An inevitable difference of perspective!

 Finally, the third lacuna: one which strikes me as the most ironic of all, dealing as it does with the logical consequence of attempting to represent the Japan of the avant-gardes.
 By means of a logic of things, one first discerns the counterparts of Western avant-gardes in works made in Japan; next, these counterparts are examined for specifically Japanese traits.
-An apparently logical approach, but one which in fact constitutes a very odd reversal, in that this approach tries after the event to find the 'Japanese' specificity that had been systematically eliminated during the establishment of the corpus in question.
-The irony is that anyone doing so must seek out typically Japanese traits in artistic efforts which had the specific intention of doing away with their 'Japanese' nationality.
-Indeed, the dream of the Japanese avantgarde between the wars was one of unconditional identification with the European avant-garde.
+An apparently logical approach, but one which in fact constitutes a very odd reversal, in that this approach tries after the event to find the "Japanese" specificity that had been systematically eliminated during the establishment of the corpus in question.
+The irony is that anyone doing so must seek out typically Japanese traits in artistic efforts which had the specific intention of doing away with their "Japanese" nationality.
+Indeed, the dream of the Japanese avantgarde between the wars was one of unconditional identification with the European avantgarde.